 The Otofonix Encore promises to be a complete replacement of prescription hearing aids that cost about five times as much.
 With its telecoil function, dual microphones, different volume and listening settings, and excellent sound quality, the Encore is a true competitor for these personalized devices.

 If you foresee using the telecoil function (offered in many places of worship, conference centers, theaters and also available in your own home), don’t negotiate yourself out of this device to save a few dollars.
-The Otofonix Elite is a fantastic alternative for hearing aids, and drastically improves your hearing.

 It’s the people who won’t use the telecoil I’m worried about.
 They’re better off going for the alternative than spending money on a setting they won’t use.
 Think of the places you visit regularly and call your church or theater to see how much you’ll be using the telecoil before you make your buying decision.